jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 It was a few years later when I realized that I had years of interview practice under my belt without realizing it.
 I had advanced through the ranks in the Boy Scouts of America.
 Each new rank promotion included two interviews:
-* A one-on-one intervew with your Scoutmaster.
+* A one-on-one interview with your Scoutmaster.
 * A group interview with the Board of Review, which varied based upon your next rank, including:
     * Your Troop's Patrol Leaders, who were your fellow Scouts, but a few years older
     * The Troop Committee, which was usually a few fathers of boys in the Troop